 As WordPress powers some 43% of the web and is behind some 64.3% of all websites that employ known content management systems, there really isn’t any comparable competition on the market.
 There’s been perhaps a recent slight downtrend in WordPress’ overwhelming dominance, but still, its closest competitor in August 2022, Shopify, can only lay claim to a 6.2% market share of all websites with known CMSs.

 Other CMS options do exist, however, and website builders like Wix and Squarespace have their uses.
 Most people are likely to find them easier to use than WordPress, largely because they don’t do as much as the market leader.
 Although there are some things you can do with Wix without having to pay for anything, their “freemium” model will probably have you purchasing a plan in order to have the kind of website you really want.
 Unlike Wix, Squarespace doesn’t have a free tier.
-And both Wix and Squarespace’s least expensive plans cost considerably more than those available from their WordPress equivalent, WordPress.com.
+Both Wix and Squarespace’s least expensive plans cost considerably more than those available from their WordPress equivalent, WordPress.com.

 If you’re out to open an online store, WordPress, through WooCommerce, is again the market leader by a substantial margin.
 It is followed (surprisingly) by Squarespace and then by Shopify.
 Unlike the former two, Shopify didn’t start life as blogging software or as a website builder and was always designed for ecommerce.
 However, Shopify isn’t the easiest platform to figure out at first and has been known to cause frustration in its newer users.
 It’s also emphatically not free, and Shopify shopkeepers can very quickly get tangled up in transaction fees and commissions.
 Still, Shopify does what a CMS is supposed to do and allows people with no tech background (but quite a bit of patience) to start their own virtual marketplaces.

-The choice between these options is going to depend on personal taste, your programming skills, and your budget.
+The choice between these options is going to depend on your personal taste, your programming skills, and your budget.
 There is some good news in that Wix.com has a free tier as well as a free trial of its paid plans.
 Free trials are also available from Squarespace and Shopify.
 Compared to that, WordPress.org is, of course, free, while WordPress.com has a free tier but no free trials for its subscription plans.

-WordPress, while a good skill to possess in and of itself, and a highly valuable one if you’re seeking to create a website for yourself or your own business, isn’t the entirety of the web design picture.
+WordPress, while a good skill to possess in and of itself and a highly valuable one if you’re seeking to create a website for yourself or your own business, isn’t the entirety of the web design picture.
 You may wish to consult an article on web design to learn about other ways in which you can bring your design skills to the web.

 How to Decide the Best Way to Learn WordPress